lindgr3n/variable-substitution/README.md

-# Deprecation notice

-This Action is deprecated.
-The action keeps working even after archiving this repo.
-So __existing workflows are not impacted and new workflows also work fine__.
-Any further enhancement or support is not planned for this action.

 # GitHub Action for substituting variables in parameterized files ![.github/workflows/ci.yml](https://github.com/microsoft/variable-substitution/workflows/.github/workflows/ci.yml/badge.svg?branch=master)

 With the Variable Substitution Action for GitHub, you can apply variable substitution to XML, JSON and YAML based configuration and parameter files.

 -	Tokens defined in the target configuration files are updated and then replaced with variable values.
 -	Variable substitution is applied for only the JSON keys predefined in the object hierarchy.
 It does not create new keys.
--	Only variables defined explicitly as Environment variables as part of the workflow or system variables that are already available for workflow context can be used in substitution.
+- By using the `vars`and `secrets` input we can make the variables available for workflow context and can be used in substitution.
--	Variable substitution takes effect only on the `applicationSettings`, `appSettings`, `connectionStrings` and `configSections` elements of configuration files.
+-	Variable substitution for XML files takes effect only on the `applicationSettings`, `appSettings`, `connectionStrings` and `configSections` elements of configuration files.
 Please refer [this](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/transforms-variable-substitution?view=azure-devops&tabs=Classic#xml-variable-substitution) for more information.

-If you are looking for more Github Actions to deploy code or a customized image into an Azure Webapp or a Kubernetes service, consider using [Azure Actions](https://github.com/Azure/actions).

-The definition of this Github Action is in [action.yml](https://github.com/microsoft/variable-substitution/blob/master/action.yml).
+- Environment variable names are split on `_` to match chaining inside the JSON file.
+For example, a JSON with `{"ConnectionStrings": {"db": "dbconnectionstring"}}` can be matched by storing the environment variable `ConnectionStrings_db` = `dbconnectionstring` in GitHub.
+- All stored environment variables are matching using uppercase to handle GitHub's limitation to only store environments as uppercase.

 ### Example
 See [Use variable substitution with GitHub Actions](https://docs.microsoft.com/en-us/azure/developer/github/github-variable-substitution) for an example of how to use variable substitution.